Media

 We seek success.
 But it’s often through failure that we can learn best.

 “After all, success is often just a moment – a goal fulfilled, soon to be replaced with new goals.
-But failure is the ambitious person’s constant companion, often dogging us for months, years, or even decades before we finally reach our aim,” Australian leadership coach Siimon Reynolds writes in Why People Fail.
+But failure is the ambitious person’s constant companion, often dogging us for months, years, or even decades before we finally reach our aim,” Australian leadership coach Siimon Reynolds wrote in Why People Fail.
 Read more.